 Yes.
 You are still legally obligated to pay your rent.

 You should inform your Landlord if you are unable to pay your rent and explain why.
 Renters are advised to contact their landlords as soon as they can to talk through delayed or partial payment options.
 Any new agreement or understanding should be documented in writing, such as, in a letter or in an email.
 This should include how much the modified rent will be, how long that change in rent will last, and whether you will be expected to pay back any deferred payments.

-The State also created a Rent Relief & Housing Assistance Program for rent payments due between August 1 and December 28, 2020.
-Please visit www.hihousinghelp.com for more information on how to apply for this financial help.
+The State previously provided the aforementioned Rent Relief & Housing Assistance Program for rent payments due between August 1 and December 28, 2020.
+Please visit www.hihousinghelp.com for more information about this financial help.

 The City and County of Honolulu COVID-19 Household Hardship Relief Fund Program is also open to qualifying Oahu residents.

 The Department of Hawaiian Home Lands (DHHL) partnered with Aloha United Way to provide rental relief to eligible DHHL Applicant Waiting List beneficiaries.

 Is any assistance available to help Landlords and Tenants reach an agreement or understanding on the rental agreement?